Rare maps from McMaster University Library are once again in the spotlight in the new wartime cinematic thriller, Operation Mincemeat.

 “It really is like seeing your friend in a movie,” said Beck, who retired in 2021 after 35 years at McMaster library.
-“I spent years pouring over these maps, and they are easily recognizable to me.
+“I spent years poring over these maps, and they are easily recognizable to me.
 It’s so very exciting to see them again in this way.”

 The historical and rare maps in McMaster’s Lloyd Reeds Map Collection span the years between 1486 and the end of the Cold War in 1990.
 The collection is an indispensable teaching resource providing students with the opportunity to examine cartography as not just a tool for navigation, but as a work of art, an expression of power, a cultural worldview, and a chronicle of scientific advancement.